ravichas/AMPL-Tutorial/data_curation/README.md

-# Scope of the ATOM Modeling Pipeline (AMPL) script
+# Details and scope of the ATOM Modeling Pipeline (AMPL) bulk database(s) download script

 To automate the data download from public target binding data from chemoinformatics databases such as ChEMBL (https://www.ebi.ac.uk/chembl/), Drug Target Commons (DTC; https://drugtargetcommons.fimm.fi/), ExCAPE-DB (https://solr.ideaconsult.net/search/excape/) etc and create machine-learning ready datasets (combined and individuval) along with some simple Exploratory Data Analysis plots.
 Users with some effort can add -need Python programming- other input databas sources by extending the code.